snowe2010/fylla/README.md

 Fylla, the Norse word for `complete`, is an autocompletion script generator for the [Thor](whatisthor.com) framework.

-Fylla currently generates zsh completion scripts.
-Support for bash scripts will be added.

 ## Installation

 Add the following line to your application's Gemfile: